sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 This identifies the queue submit the application creation request to, which can define the priority, resource limits and other values of an application.
-All containers created in the Hoya cluster will share this same queue.
+All containers created in the Slider cluster will share this same queue.

 Default value: `default`.